Prince Karl Emich of Leiningen: Nicholas III and the Imperial Throne

 Later Bakov announced he has purchased a plot of land in Montenegro to form a location for the new state (80 ha, "twice as big as Vatican"), and is in negotiations with Montenegro authorities for recognition of the state.
 He also announced that Russian President Vladimir Putin declined to grant such a plot in Yekaterinburg (Bakov's residence and site of the 1918 Romanov assassination) in response to Karl Emich's request, transmitted to Putin by Bakov, a former MP.
-In early 2015, as a follow-up to the International sanctions during the Ukrainian crisis, Bakov told the press there are talks with Montenegro authorities to establish an offshore zone at this plot, aimed at providing financial intermediation to Russian companies.
-Also in 2015 Imperial Throne representatives claimed to be in talks with the authorities of the neighboring Republic of Macedonia and Albania on possible collaboration and future state recognition.
+In early 2015, as a follow-up to the international sanctions during the Russo-Ukrainian War, Bakov told the press there are talks with Montenegro authorities to establish an offshore zone at this plot, aimed at providing financial intermediation to Russian companies.
+Also in 2015 Imperial Throne representatives claimed to be in talks with the authorities of the neighbouring Republic of Macedonia and Albania on possible collaboration and future state recognition.
 In particular, Bakov met with Macedonian Prime Minister Nikola Gruevski.
 Later there was a similar talk with President of Gambia Yahya Jammeh at the 70th UN General Assembly session in New York.
 Also, talks were held with Macedonian and Montenegro Eastern Orthodox clergy — Bakov discusses creation of churches associated with Imperial Throne and proposes canonization of Russian ancient ruler Ivan III and his wife Sophia Palaiologina.
 Talks with Gaston Browne, Prime Minister of Antigua and Barbuda, also took place.
-In early 2017 it was announced by many world mass media that there is a preliminary consent of the government of Kiribati to sell three inhabited Pacific islands to Bakov to set up the state which is expected to be renamed to Romanov Empire.
+In early 2017 it was reported that there was preliminary consent from the government of Kiribati to sell three inhabited Pacific islands to Bakov to set up the state which is expected to be renamed to Romanov Empire.
 Kiribati rejected the proposal in February 2017.

 In December 2017, Bakov announced that the purchase of artificial islands belonging to the Republic of The Gambia had been successfully negotiated and the Romanov Empire had become a partially recognised country.
 The claim was denied by the Gambian government.